leob/express-mongo-rest-starter/README.md

 * extending the Mongoose model examples, especially with more complex Mongodb models/relations (instead of the current 'Project' example I will probably switch to another example/use case, for instance a "To do" app with Tasks and Users)

-The last point (modeling of MongoDB relations) is central to application architecture with MongoDB so I discuss it further in the next section.
+The last point (modeling of MongoDB relations) is central to application architecture with MongoDB, so I will discuss it separately in the [next]('#mongoose-models-and-relationships') section.

 ### Mongoose models and relationships